Gamora: Marvel Cinematic Universe

 Zoe Saldaña portrays Gamora in media set in the Marvel Cinematic Universe.
 She first appears in the live-action film Guardians of the Galaxy (2014), before making subsequent appearances in the live-action films Guardians of the Galaxy Vol. 2 (2017) and Avengers: Infinity War (2018).
-Furthermore, Saldaña also portrays an alternate timeline version of Gamora in the live-action film Avengers: Endgame (2019) and will reprise the role in the upcoming live-action film Guardians of the Galaxy Vol. 3.
-Additionally, Ariana Greenblatt portrays a young Gamora in Infinity War while Cynthia McWilliams voices a different alternate timeline version in the Disney+ animated series What If...? episode "What If... the Watcher Broke His Oath?".
+Furthermore, Saldaña also portrays an alternate timeline version of Gamora in the live-action film Avengers: Endgame (2019) and reprised the role in the 2023 film Guardians of the Galaxy Vol. 3.
+Additionally, Ariana Greenblatt portrays a young Gamora in Infinity War while Cynthia McWilliams voices an alternate timeline variant in the Disney+ animated series What If...?.